modelearth/app/partners/energy/energy.md

 ### Engineering

-Free Clean's fully automated, fuel processing system is engineered to a utility grade duty cycle.
+Free Clean Energy's fully automated, fuel processing system is engineered to a utility grade duty cycle.
 Our unique process has a vertically integrated design that is modular, scalable and flexible.

 ### Consulting